-The Caetani Cultural Centre (C3) is the former home of renowned Vernon artist, mentor and teacher Sveva Caetani.
+The Caetani Centre is the former home of renowned Vernon artist, mentor and teacher Sveva Caetani.
 Sveva Caetani was a visionary figure in the community with a deep belief in culture, education, knowledge and the importance of artistic endeavours to the well-being of society as a whole.

-The Caetani house was built by Samuel Sommerville, in 1895, and is described as Late Victorian Vernacular Revival Style.
+The Caetani house was built by Samuel Somerville in 1895, and is described as Late Victorian Vernacular Revival Style.
 It is a recognized and designated heritage building and registered with the City of Vernon.
 The house was purchased by Leone Caetani, Duke of Sermoneta and Prince of Teano, Italy, in 1921.

 In 1978 Sveva began painting her masterpiece, a series of 56 large, luminous watercolours that would recount the story of her life.
 Despite her failing health, she completed the series in 1989.

 About Sveva and the Caetani family: (pronounced Svey-va Kye-tan-ee)